ILIAS-eLearning/ILIAS/tests/README.md

       |
       ------> <other services>/
 ```

+##### Collector ilGlobalSuite
+The new tests are loaded from the *tests* directory which is located at the ILIAS web root.
+Each class which extends the *PHPUnit_Framework_TestCase* is loaded as test class.

+The new collector part must be updated with the PHPUnit 6 migration because the *TestCase* class no longer extends the legacy class *PHPUnit_Framework_TestCase*.
+The legacy class *PHPUnit_Framework_TestCase* will be entirely removed with PHPUnit 6.

 ### Unit-Test structure
 Each unit test is usually structured into three parts: arrange, act and assert.
 This are also known as